 Some also say that this puts God in a terrible light if He delights in the constant, unending, torment of souls.
 I agree, if He delights in it, but doubt very seriously if He does.
 But again, what punishment is there in ceasing to exist?
-If there is one thing I am sure about, it's that God does not need defending by anyone on this earth.
+If there is one thing we can be sure about, it's that God does not need defending by anyone on this earth.
 He said it, and that's that.
 However, there are no easy answers for us humans on this because, after all the rhetoric, we are never told directly.

 "Poof"?
 No worries, mate...

 While leaning toward the idea of eternal punishment, I still can't think about it very long - too painful.
 Maybe it is just "poof" you're gone, but if one chooses to sin because there is no eternal cost, then Who is to be feared in Matt 10:28

 28 Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell.

 , and why would anyone fear oblivion?
 When still an atheist, my concept of death was the permanent end to consciousness.
 Just - nothing.
 No fear of death itself, just the possible pain leading up to it.
 Pretty much did what I wanted as long as it didn't bother someone else.